aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/shapes/delete-a-shape-by-index-inside-the-worksheet/_index.md

 ---
-title: "Delete a shape by index on an Excel worksheet"
+title: "How to Delete a Shape by Index in an Excel Worksheet – Aspose.Cells Cloud API (v3.0)"
 second_title: "Document"
 linktitle: "Delete"
 type: docs
 url: /shapes/delete/
 aliases: [/delete-a-shape-by-index-inside-the-worksheet/]
-keywords: "Aspose.Cells Cloud, Delete shape, Shape index, Excel worksheet, REST API, SDK"
+keywords: "Aspose.Cells Cloud, delete shape, shape index, Excel worksheet, REST API, SDK, JWT authentication, error handling"
-description: "Use the Aspose.Cells Cloud REST API to delete a shape by its index on an Excel worksheet.
-The API is available through multiple SDKs (C#, Java, PHP, Ruby, Node.js, Python, Perl, Go) and supports various storage options."
+description: "Learn how to delete a shape by its index from an Excel worksheet using the Aspose.Cells Cloud REST API (v3.0).
+Includes endpoint, parameters, authentication details, cURL example, response codes, and SDK snippets."
 weight: 50
 ---

-This REST API deletes a shape on an Excel worksheet.
+This REST API deletes a shape from an Excel worksheet.

 ## REST API